Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 155.  ### Question155
-When could a release to Production occur if a Scrum Team produced a Done increment multiple times each day?
-Select all that apply
+When could a release to Production occur if a Scrum Team produced a Done increment multiple times each day? (select all that apply)

 - [x] Mid Sprint.
 - [x] Every Sprint.